gportay/cqfd6/README.md

 Example:

-    fred@host:~/project$ cqfd shell
+    fred@host:~/project$ cqfd --shell
     fred@container:~/project$

 ### Use cqfd as an interpreter for shell script

-You can use the `shell` command to write a shell script and run it in your defined container.
+You can use the `--shell` command to write a shell script and run it in your defined container.

 Example:

     fred@host:~/project$ cat get-container-pretty-name.sh
-    #!/usr/bin/env -S cqfd shell
+    #!/usr/bin/env -S cqfd --shell
     if ! test -e /.dockerenv; then
         exit 1
     fi